BaluRajaDurai/Quiz-App/README.md

 # Quiz-App

-React and Springboot based apps used to create polls.
+React and Springboot based app used to create polls.